datacarpentry/image-processing/episodes/03-skimage-images.md

 ![](data/sudoku.png){alt='Su-Do-Ku puzzle'}

-Your task is to turn all of the bright pixels in the image to a light gray colour.
+Your task is to load the image in grayscale format and turn all of the bright pixels in the image to a light gray colour.
 In other words, mask the bright pixels that have a pixel value greater than, say, 192 and set their value to 192 (the value 192 is chosen here because it corresponds to 75% of the